Setting Up a Website and Email

 Squarespace is a visual editor (so you can edit the website without knowing any coding) that is very popular with EA Groups.
 Squarespace has many excellent themes you can pick to select the look of your website.
 There is a limited ability for users to change the layout and look of the pages after the theme is chosen, so there is less chance that editors mess up the look of the page!
 So Squarespace pages are a little less flexible, but they often look very good on all devices.

-Squarespace’s personal plan (currently 12 USD per month when paying for 12 months) may be suitable for simple websites with one or two editors.
-If you want extra features such as Mailchimp integration, or have several editors, you can choose the business plan (18 USD per month).
+Squarespace’s personal plan (currently 16 USD/month when paying for 12 months) may be suitable for simple websites with one or two editors.
+If you want extra features such as Mailchimp integration, or have several editors, you can choose the business plan (23 USD/month if you pay annually).
 You can always upgrade if needed.
 If you are a student, apply for a subsidised student account, which gives you 50% off your first year.

 The combo plan (currently 8.50 USD per month) is probably sufficient for most groups.
 You can get 50% off premium plans if you're a student.

-Choose Webflow’s basic account (currently 12 USD per month when paying for 12 months), or a CMS account if you are expecting to host a blog (16 USD per month).
-If you are a student, you can apply for a highly subsidised Webflow account (90% off!).
+Choose Webflow’s basic account (currently 14 USD per month when paying for 12 months), or a CMS account if you expect to host a blog (23 USD per month if you pay annually).
+If you are a student, you can apply for a free annual CMS site plan on Webflow.
+(It will likely be free for the whole duration you are a student.)

 2. Build your website!

 Have a look at other group websites for inspiration.
-You can find websites from other groups on the EA Hub.
+You can find websites from other groups on the EA Forum Community page.

 A variety of editable images and logos can be found here.